 Step 5: The buyer closes on the property

-Generally, the closing will take place with a title company and, in some cases, a real estate attorney.
-Wholesalers aren’t involved in the closing, which is between the investor and the homeowner.
-However, wholesaling involves a “contract handoff” between the wholesaler and the investor.
-Because of that, closing on a wholesale deal can be somewhat more complicated than a typical home purchase.
+Generally, the closing will occur with a title company and, in some cases, a real estate attorney.
+Wholesalers aren’t directly involved in the closing; it’s a transaction between the buyer and the homeowner.
+However, because wholesaling also involves handing off the contract from the wholesaler to the buyer, closing on a wholesale deal can be more complicated than a typical home purchase.

 Not every title company will understand the complexities associated with the real estate wholesaling process.
-Finding a title company that works with wholesalers and real estate investors may help the closing go more smoothly.
+Finding a title company that works with wholesalers and real estate investors may help the closing go more smoothly and quickly.